Income Tax Statistics

 (Small Business Trends)

-The IRS database of income tax statistics shows a clear connection between higher income levels and self-employment.
+The IRS database of income taxes shows a clear connection between higher income levels and self-employment.
 The self-employed are subject to taxes that employees don’t pay, but they also enjoy numerous deductions.
 IRS figures are based on the number of people who take the self-employment tax deduction each year on their tax returns.
 It is conceivable that some eligible people choose not to take the deduction and the actual number of self-employed taxpayers is even higher.

 72% of tax returns that include income from sole proprietorships, S corporations, LLCs, and partnerships show business income of $100,000 or less.